Olarm SIGNALS PROXY Guide (Step by step)

 If your monitoring software is a TCP Client, choose TCP Server

-If using TCP Client mode:
+If using TCP Client:

-The monitoring software must be set up as a TCP Server
+- The monitoring software must be set up as a TCP Server

-You must enter the IP address or domain hostname and port where the monitoring software is listening
+- You must enter the IP address or domain hostname and port where the monitoring software is listening

-The SIGNALS PROXY will initiate the TCP connection
+- The SIGNALS PROXY will initiate the TCP connection

-If using TCP Server mode:
+If using TCP Server:

-The monitoring software must be configured as a TCP Client
+- The monitoring software must be configured as a TCP Client

-You must choose a local port for the SIGNALS PROXY to listen on
+- You must choose a local port for the SIGNALS PROXY to listen on

-The monitoring software will initiate the TCP connection to the proxy
+- The monitoring software will initiate the TCP connection to the proxy

 In both cases, the SIGNALS PROXY will forward signals from the Olarm Cloud to the monitoring software over this TCP link.

-Paste the Connection Key
+Paste the Connection Key from Command Center

 Confirm the connection type, protocol, and port